 What is the Medicare Part D Late Enrollment Penalty?

-Part D premium.
 The specific cost of this fee depends on how long there was a lapse in coverage.
 You will be required

-(Note: “creditable coverage” is coverage as good as Medicare Part D coverage).
+Note: “Creditable coverage” is coverage as good as Medicare Part D coverage.

 Return to the Medicare FAQ section to view more answers to other commonly asked questions

 about Medicare prescription drug coverage.
 For more information about the Medicare Part D late enrollment penalty,

 contact us at any time.